Teleport SSH Nodes

 All cluster Nodes keep the Auth Server updated on their status with periodic ping messages.
 They report their IP addresses and the values of their assigned labels.
-Nodes can access the list of all Nodes in their cluster via the Auth Server API.
+Clients can access the list of all Nodes in their cluster via the Auth Server API or CLI.

 This certificate contains information about the node including:

 - The host ID, a generated UUID unique to a node

 - The cluster_name, which defaults to the